trondhindenes/kubernetes-laundromat/README.md

 ![laundry-43882_960_720](https://user-images.githubusercontent.com/1747120/34543243-3fa1ff1e-f0e0-11e7-8135-7fbbee2a6d0d.png)

 Laundromat is a continously running container that will look for and delete old pods in your Kubernetes cluster.
+This allows Kubernetes deployments to reschedule the deleted pods, freeing up log dirs and generally keeping things nice.

+Laundromat will only delete

 You can control Laundromat by settings the following environment variables: